Key Findings

 So ditch this question & substitute for it one more probative of genuine science comprehension — like whether the test taker actually gets natural selection, random mutation, and genetic variance, which are of course the fundamental mechanisms of evolution and which kids with a religious identity can be taught just as readily as anyone else.

-Instruct the test taker to reflect on the graph above and then respond to the item,
+Or actually, how about this.
+Instruct the test taker to reflect on the data above and then respond to the item:

 "'Belief in evolution' is a valid measure of a person's science literacy," true or false?